 - Click launch and your container is up and running.

-- Access your model endpoint via RunPod's API or Web UI.
+- Access your model endpoint via Runpod's API or Web UI.

 Your total cost is shown before launch, including GPU hourly rate and storage.
 You can even configure your container to shut down when idle, reducing waste.

-For a step-by-step walkthrough, check out the RunPod Container Launch Guide.
+For a step-by-step walkthrough, check out the Runpod Container Launch Guide.

 Advanced Deployments with Docker and API Access

-For developers with custom workflows, RunPod supports:
+For developers with custom workflows, Runpod supports:

 - Dockerfile-based containers: build your own image and deploy it